-- assessment practices

-- teacher knowledge of assessment principles

-- school and teacher use of external assessments

-- student reaction to assessment (possibly includes attitudes toward low-stake assessment)

-- teaching to the test

-- strategies to prepare students for assessment

-- preparation for PCAP

-- existence and use of external (e.g., district, provincial) assessments; and
+- classroom assessment practices; - teacher knowledge of assessment principles; - school and teacher use of external assessments; - strategies to prepare students for assessment; and - existence and use of external (e.g., district, provincial) assessments.

-- test wiseness.

 Attitudes/motivations

 This area is examined in some detail in PISA.
 Questions and constructs in this area are consistently found to be related to achievement.
 For the most part, this area can be researched using PISA and there is no need to duplicate what is found in PISA.
 The basic idea here is that PCAP should include only the minimal number of items needed to permit use of attitudes and motivations as control variables in research on teaching and learning strategies.
 An exception, because it is not included in PISA, is student attributions of success and failure.